NethServer/docs/administrator-manual/en/webtop5.rst

 - **Shared**: usable for custom field panels and visible to other users

 The user can normally only manage Private labels.
-In order to manage the "Shared" labels it is necessary to activate a specific authorization via the admin panel:
+In order to manage the Shared labels it is necessary to activate a specific authorization via the admin panel:

 - go to  Administration menu, then choose :guilabel:`Domains` -> :guilabel:`NethServer` -> :guilabel:`Groups` -> :guilabel:`Users` -> :guilabel:`Authorization`
 - add (+) -> :guilabel:`Services` -> :guilabel:`com.sonicle.webtop.core (WebTop)` -> :guilabel:`Resource` -> :guilabel:`TAGS` -> :guilabel:`Action` -> :guilabel:`MANAGE`